preservim/vim-pencil/README.markdown

 Features of this plugin:

-* Configures Vim for word processing, with key mappings, undo points, etc.
+* Sets up buffer for word processing
-* Agnostic on hard line endings _versus_ soft wrapping
 * Use for editing markdown, textile, documentation, etc.
-* Can detect wrapping approach via modeline
+* Configures wrap mode, auto-detecting from modeline if present
+* Adjusts navigation key mappings to suit the wrap mode
+* Creates undo points on common punctuation

 Why such a minimalistic approach?
 There are several Vim plugins for writing that take a comprehensive approach, including changing not only